 The instant you observe these signs, the first and most critical move you can make is to get an education on the matter.
 You need to support them so that they can overcome their gambling addiction.
 However, you should not render any financial help or help them clear off debts.
 Rather, you can participate in their treatment process and help them find a financial service that could clear out their debts.

 In other cases, your best bet of helping a problem gambler get treatment is to speak to an expert first.
 You can reach out to professional bodies using their helplines to get direction from experts that will provide you with the appropriate steps to deal with a loved one who has a gambling problem.
-An example of an organization like this is Gambling Help Online (I800 858 858)
+An example of an organization like this is Gambling Help Online (see below).

 Suicide is prominent among compulsive gamblers.
 If you observe that a loved one is battling depression, or is becoming more introverted than usual, or if you are having suicidal thoughts, it is best to reach out to the suicidal helpline for assistance.
 The following are some national organizations that help with suicide prevention in various countries.

-If you need help with your gambling addiction, there are numerous organizations in Australia that specialize in this and would be happy to assist.
-These organizations provide treatment which ranges from counseling, group meetings with individuals dealing with similar conditions, and sometimes advanced treatment programs that may be combined with medication.
+If you need help with gambling addiction, there are numerous organizations in Australia that specialise in this.
+These organizations provide treatment which ranges from counselling, group meetings with individuals dealing with similar conditions, and sometimes advanced treatment programs that may be combined with medication.
 While there are tons of organizations available today, here are some of the top and most reliable options in Australia that can help every compulsive and problem gambler unhook from casinos.